MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 #### Whose Power Platform request limits are used by the flow?

 - If a flow has per flow license, the flow will always use the per flow limits and not the creator/owner/invoking user's limits.
-- Automated and scheduled flows always use the flow creator/owner's Power Platform request limits regardless of who started the process or what accounts are used for connections inside of the process.
+- [Automated and scheduled flows](https://docs.microsoft.com/en-us/power-automate/flow-types#cloud-flows) always use the flow creator/owner's Power Platform request limits regardless of who started the process or what accounts are used for connections inside of the process.
 For a solution flow, you can change the owner of the flow using [Web API](/power-automate/web-api#update-a-cloud-flow).
 After you change the owner, the new owner's API request limits are used.
 For a non-solution flow, the flow always uses the original creator's limits which can't be changed.
 If the original creator leaves the company, any co-owners of the flow can export and import the flow as a different owner. <!-- to do: a bunch of ads play before the video starts.
 Check out the[video tutorial](https://www.youtube.com/watch?v=K7_xWJvEPUc) for me details.--> After you import the flow, it becomes a new flow and starts using limits from the new owner.
 Alternatively, you can assign a per flow license to the flow.
-- Instant flows (button, power apps, hybrid triggers) use the invoking user's limits, irrespective of connections used in the flow.
+- [Instant flows (button, power apps, hybrid triggers)](https://docs.microsoft.com/en-us/power-automate/flow-types#cloud-flows) use the invoking user's limits, irrespective of connections used in the flow.
 - If you share an automated/scheduled flow with another user and then that user triggers the same flow, it uses the limits of the original owner and not the new user's limits.
 But if the user then leverages the flow to make their own new flow, then that new user becomes the owner of the new flow and that flow uses the new user's limits.
 - If a parent flow calls a child flow, the child flow uses the parent flow's limits.
 For example, if the parent flow is an automated flow, the child flow uses the parent flow creator/owner's limits.
 - If the parent flow is a manual flow, the child flow uses the limits of the parent flow's invoking user.
 - If the child flow has a per flow license, it uses the per flow limits and not the parent flow's limits.
+- If parent flow has a per flow license, both parent flow and all child flows use the per flow license.
 - During the [transition period](#transition-period), there is a slight difference in this behavior.
 The child flow owner's license is used unless the child flow has a per flow license but once the transition period ends, the child flow owner's limits are ignored and only the parent flow owner's limits are used unless the child flow has a per flow license.

 #### As a maker, what tools do I have to analyze my usage?